tradecloud/tradecloud-docs-api-v2/order/supplier/send-order-response/attach-document.md

 You can provide the `url` using the `documents` field on either `order` or `lines` level in the order body of the [Send order response](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/supplier-endpoints/sendOrderResponseBySupplierRoute) endpoint.

+This will NOT create an `OrderDocumentsAttachedBySupplier` activity and NO acknowledge task for the buyer.

 ### Documents body

 * `code` : optional document code or number.
 The document code should be unique within your company and immutable.